Opendoor Fees: Is the Convenience Worth the Cost?

 Show more

-When you sell your house to Opendoor, you'll pay a 5% service fee, plus typical closing costs of about 1%.
-Closing costs include title fees, transfer taxes, and prorated property taxes.
+When you sell your house to Opendoor, you'll pay a variable service fee (historically 5%), plus typical closing costs of about 0.5–1%.
+Closing costs include title and escrow fees, transfer taxes, and prorated property taxes.

-You'll also pay for any repairs that Opendoor thinks are necessary after its home inspection.
+You'll also pay for any repairs or improvements Opendoor thinks your home requires to get it resold.
 Repair cost estimates can vary widely from seller to seller.
-We've talked to Opendoor customers who have paid anywhere from 1 to 3% in repair fees, while this Reddit user claims he was quoted $30,000 for repairs — about 5% of the $640,000 final offer.
+We've talked to Opendoor customers who have paid anywhere from 1 to 5% in repair fees, with dollar amounts ranging from a few thousand to $30,000+.

 If you need to stay in your house past the close date, you pay a daily "late checkout" fee based on your home's market rental value.
-Opendoor also withholds a $2,000 security deposit from your sale proceeds until you move out.
+Opendoor also withholds a security deposit from your sale proceeds until you move out.
+The deposit amount is based on your home price.

 ⚠️ Have Opendoor's final repair estimate in hand before committing

-Sellers can really run into issues when they move on a new home thinking that they're going to net a certain amount from Opendoor and then get hit with a huge repair estimate after it's too late, advises realtor Melissa Young.
+Sellers can really run into issues when they move on a new home thinking that they're going to net a certain amount from Opendoor and then get hit with a huge repair estimate after it's too late, advises realtor Melissa Young, who shared this experience with Clever in May 2025:

 "I had clients whose son accepted an Opendoor offer that seemed fair at first,” Young explains.
 “But after inspections, Opendoor lowered the offer significantly.
 By then, it was too late – he was already under contract on a new construction home set to close in a week.
 It felt like a bait and switch.”